 A valid photo ID includes US driver's license, state-issued ID card, passport or US military ID.

-A great deal of information will be given during Hoggie Days, and although a notes sheet will be provided, students and parents are encouraged to bring additional note-taking items such as paper, pens and pencils with them.
+A great deal of information will be given during Hoggie Days.
+Students and parents are encouraged to bring note-taking items such as paper, pens and pencils with them.

 Casual Clothing and Walking Shoes

 South Texas weather can be highly unpredictable!
 During summer months, we experience hot, windy and rainy weather in Kingsville, so students and parents may want to bring cool clothing (T-shirts and shorts or jeans), an umbrella and comfortable walking shoes (tennis shoes, sandals or flip-flops) for campus tours.
 Although the weather will be warm, students and parents may also want to pack a sweatshirt, lightweight jacket or sweater, as the facilities used for presentations during orientation may seem chilly to some.
-Also bring exercise or athletic attire if you would like to work out in our student recreation center.
+Students should also bring exercise or athletic attire for evening activities.

 During winter months, we can experience cold , windy and rainy weather.
 You may want to bring a jacket or heavy sweater if the weather is expected to be cold.
 Closed-toed comfortable walking shoes are recommended for campus tours.
 Consider checking the weather forecast for the area before you visit to help you bring appropriate clothing.
 Some winter days are very warm and sunny with temperatures above 70F degrees.

 Although some meals and snacks will be provided during Hoggie Days, students should bring money for any extra snacks they may want.
 Meals for family member are not included in the orientation fee.
 The campus bookstore will also be open, so students and parents should also bring extra money if they plan to purchase Javelina gear or souvenirs.